the-carlisle-group/Dado/README.md

 These notes are for working and developing AcreTools itself.

 ## Bootstrapping
-Many AcreTools functions can be called directly from the AcreTools project space.
+AcreTools functions can be called directly from the AcreTools project space when working on Acre itself.
 This is useful for testing new functionality and debugging.
-However, in general, you should a use a properly installed version of AcreTools when working on AcreTools itself.
+You can also use a properly installed version of AcreTools when working on AcreTools.
+Thus when working on AcreTools, you can decide whether to use the current state of things or the installed state.
-That is, you should use User Commands.

-Specifically, you cannot call `#.CarlisleGroup.AcreTools.ReleaseNewVersion` to release a new version.
-You must use `]ACRETOOLS.RealeaseNewVersion`.
-This will work in most cases, unless you are making changes deep inside the build process.
-In this case, you might get an error.
-If so, you should directly call `#.CarlisleGroup.AcreTools.BootStrapBuild 0`.
+You can call `#.CarlisleGroup.AcreTools.BootStrapBuild 0` to install the current state of the project as a User Command.
-This function creates a new application folder (`dist/Application`) but does not create a new release.
+This function creates a new application folder (`dist/Application`) but does not create a new release, or push or publish anything.
-Manually copy and paste the application folder to the installed location of AcreTools, restart APL, and re-attempt put out release using `]ACRETOOLS.ReleaseNewVersion`
+The application folder is then automatically copied over to the location of the user command.
+Restart APL to see the effects.

 ## The Octokit dll
 The Octokit is a GitHub API client for .NET.